Domenico Fontana: Egyptian obelisks

-In 1586 he erected the 327 ton obelisk in St. Peter's Square.
-This feat of engineering took the concerted effort of 900 men, 75 horses and countless pulleys and meters of rope.
+In 1586 he erected the 320-ton Vatican obelisk in St. Peter's Square.
+This feat of engineering took the concerted effort of 800 men, 160 horses and countless pulleys and metres of rope.

 He gives a detailed account of it in Della transportatione dell'obelisco Vaticano e delle fabriche di Sisto V (Rome, 1590).
 The astronomer Ignazio Danti is known to have assisted Fontana in this work.

 Fontana also used his knowledge of statics, which aroused universal astonishment at the time, in the erection of three other ancient obelisks on the Piazza del Popolo, Piazza di S. Maria Maggiore, and Piazza di S. Giovanni in Laterano.

 Other works

 After his patron's death, he continued for some time in the service of his successor, Pope Clement VIII.
-Soon, however, dissatisfaction with his style, envy, and the charge that he had misappropriated public moneys, caused him to be dismissed from his post, and he was driven to Naples.
-There he accepted the appointment of architect to the Viceroy, the count of Miranda.
+Soon, however, dissatisfaction with his style, envy, and the charge that he had misappropriated public money, caused him to be dismissed from his post, and he was driven to Naples.
+There he accepted the appointment of architect to the Viceroy, Juan de Zúñiga, 1st Duke of Peñaranda.
 During this time, it is notable that a crew working for him building a canal was the first to confirm the location of the ancient city of Pompeii.
-In addition to designing canals, he erected the Palazzo Reale.
+In addition to designing canals, he erected the Royal Palace of Naples.

 He died in 1607, and was buried in the church of Sant'Anna dei Lombardi.

 Domenico's brother Giovanni Fontana was also an architect, and his son Giulio Cesare succeeded him as Royal Architect in Naples.